Virtual Field Trips for Students Learning from Home

 Virtual classes are free to enrol in.
-All students need is a PC or mobile device connected to the internet.
+All students need is a tablet or mobile device connected to the internet.

 In future, Trek View hopes to expand the lessons they can offer, including translating them into new languages, so that every student around the world is given the opportunity to learn about it interactively.

 To learn more about Treehouse virtual field trips or to enrol students, please visit the Treehouse website.